A stochastic Burgers equation from a class of microscopic interactions: Abstract framework, results and models

-\end{proposition} When $m=2$ and $k\leq \ell/3$, the above spectral gap estimate is already given in \cite{GLT}[Proposition 6.2].
-However, a straightforward modification of the proof \cite{GLT}[Proposition 6.2] yields the more general estimate in Proposition \ref{spectralgap KCLG}.
-[Indeed, the difference when $m\geq 2$ is that to bound equation \cite{GLT}[(6.10)] in the general case, one uses that there at most $Cj^{m-1}$ ways to arrange $m-1$ particles in an interval of width $j$.
-Now, a similar optimization on $j$ as given in the proof of \cite{GLT}[Proposition 6.2] leads to the desired generalized spectral gap estimate.]
+When $m=2$ and $k\leq\ell/3$, the above spectral gap estimate is already given in Proposition~6.2 of \cite{GLT}.
+However, a straightforward modification of the proof of Proposition~6.2 in \cite {GLT} yields the more general estimate in Proposition~\ref{spectralgap KCLG}.
+Indeed, the difference when $m\geq2$ is that to bound equation (6.10) in \cite{GLT} in the general case, one uses that there are at most $Cj^{m-1}$ ways to arrange $m-1$ particles in an interval of width $j$.
+Now, a similar optimization on $j$ as given in the proof of Proposition~6.2 of \cite{GLT} leads to the desired generalized spectral gap estimate.

-\begin{lemma} \ For the kinetically constrained exclusion model, the spectral gap condition (G) is satisfied. \end{lemma}
+\begin{lemma} For the kinetically constrained exclusion model, the spectral gap condition \textup{(G)} is satisfied. \end{lemma}